artsandmetaphysics/goodlifeodyssey/dialogues/reasoning-about-justice-by-analogy.md

 ---
 title: >
-  Reasoning by Justice from Analogy
+  Reasoning About Justice from Analogy
 description: >
   An analysis of a portion of book I of Plato's Republic.
 date: 2021-03-23